fenago/tableau-intermediate/lab-guides/md/Lab_2.md

-In this recipe, we\'ve performed some basic data preparation.
+In this lab, we\'ve performed some basic data preparation.

 In the first step, we split the field **`Taster Name`** into two fields---one containing the first and one the last name of the wine